Jeremy-Ngai-Sew-Poh/DIY-Audio-Tone-Amplifier/README.md

 * **V1.0**: Initial prototype.
 Mismatched ground plane between `JACK_GND` and common ground, require solder bridge fix.
 * **V1.1**: Fixed ground plane net and routing.
 Working as it should!

+## Future Revision
+* Adding a built in voltage booster can supply the HT8696 Module with 8.5V, which unlock up to 9.5W per channel.
+A 4.5W increasement.
+* Isolating the speaker ground and audio jack ground can fully eliminate speaker buzzing noise.

 ## License
 This project is licensed under the GNU General Public License v2.0.